 In terms of violent risks, Shanghai is not considered dangerous, unlike many other cosmopolitan cities.
-Police uses modern technology and the city is under constant surveillance in order to stop criminal acts.
-Petty crimes are common, and the minimum attention is enough to prevent tourists become victims of thieves.
+Police use modern technology and the city is under constant surveillance to stop criminal acts.
+Petty crimes are common, and the minimum attention is enough to prevent tourists to become victims of thieves.

-Unlicensed taxis without a taxi meter are frequent and some of the drivers might get away with your luggage, if you do not ask him to take it out of the trunk before you pay.
+Unlicensed taxis without a taximeter are frequent and some of the drivers might get away with your luggage if you do not ask him to take it out of the trunk before you pay.
 The road conditions are good but the huge amount of traffic results in traffic jams.
-Traffic accidents are common, and the most injuries involve motor bikes and bicycle riders being struck by cars.
+Traffic accidents are common, and most injuries involve motorbikes and bicycle riders being struck by cars.
 In case the foreigner is involved in the accident, he/she is often declared responsible for that.

-Considering the fact that violent crime rate is low in Shanghai, the risk of being mugged or kidnapped is very rare, especially for tourists.
+Because the violent crime rate is low in Shanghai, the risk of being mugged or kidnapped is very rare, especially for tourists.
 Violent crimes do occur, but they are usually against Shanghai’s citizens, and that does not affect any tourist while in the city.

-When terrorist’s attacks are in question, there is a risk, but still there is no need for panic.
+When terrorist attacks are in question, there is a risk, but still, there is no need for panic.
 Even though travelers are not the target, the previous reports say that public places are the hubs of the attacks and they are frequently visited by foreigners.
 Thus, tourists can become affected.
 The best advice is to be careful and take care of themselves.